-Last week the Government Digital Service announced that information about public services can now be accessed through voice-activated smart speakers such as the Amazon Echo, such as applying for a passport and accessing details about the national minimum wage.
-This means that people can access over 12,000 pieces of information simply by asking their voice assistant.
+Last week the Government Digital Service announced that information about public services can now be accessed through voice-activated smart speakers like the Amazon Echo.
+The services available include applying for a passport and accessing details about the national minimum wage.
+This means that people can access over 12,000 pieces of information simply by asking – using voice technology.

-As designers and developers of digital services, the team at Calvium thought that we’d get together to explore voice interaction and the implications for our clients.
+As designers and developers of digital services, the team at Calvium thought that we’d get together to explore voice technology interactions and the implications for our clients.

 To start, we reminded ourselves of the recent key moments in tech history.
 Undoubtedly, the launch of the iPhone in 2007 was seminal; it’s defined our relationship with personal technology ever since.
-Everything from washing machines to car radios have touch screens now and they’ve been accepted as the mobile interface of choice for the last decade.
+Everything from washing machines to car radios have touch screens now (for better or worse) and they’ve been accepted as the mobile interface of choice for the last decade.

 Perhaps an equally crucial tech moment happened in 2011 with the launch of Apple’s Siri – the first-voice enabled assistant on a smartphone.
-As with touchscreens, Apple was not the first to roll out this tech but they certainly popularised it, as only Apple can.
+Apple was not the first to introduce voice assistance technology but they certainly popularised it, as only Apple can.
 Today, we’re experiencing an explosion of voice-powered user interfaces (VUI) and a wealth of new ways to think about our interactions with and through digital tech.
 A reported 9.5 million people in the UK used a smart speaker in 2018: that number is projected to grow by almost one-third in 2019.

 While the purpose of VUI is quite simple (letting people speak to their device and accomplish things through command or conversation) and voice interaction has quickly become commonplace, it seems that consumers and manufacturers alike are still figuring out the best ways to use them.

-Team Calvium recognise the vast opportunity for voice, but we also acknowledge the challenges and limitations of it too – in terms of UX, ethics, functionality and more.
+Team Calvium recognise the vast opportunity for voice technology, but we also acknowledge the challenges and limitations of it too – in terms of UX, ethics, functionality and more.
 Here’s a summary of our ruminations:

 Voice Technology has Ambiguity